Integral representation of the scalar propagators on the de Sitter expanding universe: Compton effect in SQED

 where we introduced the vertex functions defined up to a phase factor as

 after changing the variable of integration $t_c\to \tau=-\omega t_c$.
-We obtained thus a closed form of the first Compton amplitude bearing in mind that the second one can be obtained directly by changing ${\bf k}_1 \leftrightarrow {\bf k}_2$ in Eq. (\ref{A1}) \cite{BDR}.
-We must stress that this result is due to our integral representation since otherwise the Heaviside step functions of the original form (\ref{DF}) would have mix up the time integrals.
+We obtained thus a closed form of the first Compton amplitude bearing in mind that the second amplitude can be obtained directly by changing ${\bf k}_1 \leftrightarrow {\bf k}_2$ in Eq. (\ref{A1}) \cite{BDR}.

-The Compton amplitudes obtained here are complicated since, in general, the quantum effects in de Sitter spacetimes are described by formulas involving integrals of the form (\ref{vert}).
-For example, in the de Sitter QED in Coulomb gauge \cite{CQED} the amplitudes in the first order of perturbations are given by integrals of this form whose analyze required an extended analytical and numerical study \cite{CQED,Cr1,Cr2}.
-A similar study can be performed in the case of the Compton effect calculated here but this exceeds the purposes of this paper where the principal objective was to define our new integral representation of the scalar propagators.
+We must stress that this result could not be obtained without our integral representation since the Heaviside step functions of the original form (\ref{DF}) mix up the time integrals.
+However, the Compton amplitudes obtained here are complicated since, in general, the quantum effects in de Sitter spacetimes are described by formulas involving integrals of the form (\ref{vert}).
+For example, in the de Sitter QED in Coulomb gauge \cite{CQED} the amplitudes in the first order of perturbations are given by integrals of this form whose analyze required an extended analytical and numerical study \cite{CQED}.
+A similar study can be performed in the case of the Compton effect calculated here but this exceeds the purposes of this paper where the principal objective was to define our new integral representation.